Amir Ohana: Israeli-Arab conflict; Zionism

+He is a board member of Tadmor—Eretz Yisrael Loyalists Group within Likud, named for Erez Tadmor, co-founder of Im Tirtzu and former speechwriter for Benjamin Netanyahu.

+Sexual orientation issues

 When opposition members of Knesset in February 2016 proposed several bills intended to improve the gay community's status such as recognizing bereaved widowers, banning conversion therapy, recognizing same-sex marriage contracts and to train health professionals to deal with gender and sexual orientation issues, Ohana left the session without voting; he said he could not vote against these bills, but he did not want to violate the party line.